rlee287/py_autoupdate/CONTRIBUTING.md

 The Pyautoupdate project uses [PullApprove](https://pullapprove.com/) to approve pull requests.
 If you have an account on PullApprove, please approve your own pull request on PullApprove once it is ready for consideration.

+When creating a non-release Pull Request, please include the following:
+ - An issue number that this Pull Request addresses
+ - A description of the implementation of the bug fix/feature

 All code must be compatible with both Python 2 and 3.
 To ensure this, all tests on [Travis CI](https://travis-ci.org/) are required to pass (which will help to ensure Python 2 and 3 compatibility).